BoburJm/Testtask/README.md

 }
 ```

-For a deeper description (architecture, UI behavior, DB config), see `PROJECT_OVERVIEW.md`.
+For a deeper description , see `PROJECT_OVERVIEW.md`.